bekircetinkaya/Reccomender-System/README.md

 -...

 Than, for any user to find recommendation:
-- find responsible cluster of the user
+- find responsible cluster of the user depend on theta,
 - find a user ( in same cluster), whos attribute matrix is closest the user matrix.